ddxv/mobile-network-traffic/README.md

 1. [Waydroid Transparent Proxy](https://docs.mitmproxy.org/stable/howto-transparent/)
 2. Ensure iptables is working.
 I was able to solve this by explicitly add `/lib/x86_64-linux-gnu/xtables` to `/etc/ld.so.conf.d/x86_64-linux-gnu.conf` and rebooting.
 This was reported working for Debian 11 and Ubuntu 20+
+3. Setup iptables.
+I put the necessary iptable additions into a script as I ran them quite often, and can sometimes pause your local or Waydroid connection and needed to be cleared after using.
+You can use this script or copy paste the code block below and adapt as needed.
-3. Run `./proxysetup.sh 8080 -s` for waydroid.
+   1. Run `./proxysetup.sh 8080 -w` for waydroid.
 Use `-l` if mitm for other device
       1. NOTE: `proxysetup.sh` runs `sudo iptables -t nat -F` at end to clear out iptables.
 This is because some of the iptable settings depending on proxy type can cause your connection to be blocked.
 But be warned, this will clear all custom iptables on your nat table you may have added.
    2. `proxysetup.sh` runs the following commands, so feel free to run them yourself:

          ```#!/bin/bash